 The general objectives of the Fish Health Section shall be those of the American Fisheries Society described in ARTICLE 1 of the Constitution with the following specific objectives set forth for the Fish Health Section:

-a.
-To maintain an association of persons involved in safe-guarding the health of aquatic animals.
+- To maintain an association of persons involved in safeguarding the health of aquatic animals.

-b.
-Submitting to the officers of the parent Society an annual report on the status of the section and recommendations for Society action as appropriate.
+- Submitting to the officers of the parent Society an annual report on the status of the Section and recommendations for Society action as appropriate.

 ARTICLE 3.
 Membership

 Membership in the Fish Health Section shall be composed of Society members in good standing who pay Section dues.
-All officers and committee chairs must be members of the Section.
+All officers and committee members must be members of the Section.
 Each Section member is entitled to one vote on all matters requiring the approval of the membership.
-Affiliate membership in the section shall be available to non-Society members who are members of other scientific societies and associations with an interest in aquatic animal health.
+Affiliate membership in the Section shall be available to non-Society members who are members of other scientific societies and associations with an interest in aquatic animal health.
 Affiliate membership will convey all benefits and rights of full membership except those prohibited by the Society.
-Only Active Members of the Society may vote, hold office or chair a committee in the Section.
+Only Active Members of the Society may vote, hold office, or serve on a committee in the Section.

 ARTICLE 4.
 Officers

-The officers of the Section shall be a President, a President-Elect, a Vice-President and a Secretary-Treasurer and the Immediate Past President.
+The officers of the Section shall be a President, a President-Elect, a Vice-President, and a Secretary-Treasurer and the Immediate Past President.

 ARTICLE 5.
 Duties of Officers

-a.
-President: The President shall serve as Chair of the Executive Committee and shall preside at meetings of the Section, appoint allcommittees, and serve as ex officio member thereof except as limited herein.
-The President or his designated alternate shall represent the Fish Health Section to the Society.
+- President: The President shall serve as Chair of the Executive Committee and shall preside at meetings of the Section, appoint all committees, and serve as ex officio member thereof except as limited herein.
+The President or the President’s designated alternate shall represent the Fish Health Section to the Society.
 The President shall make such appointments and perform such other duties as are authorized and necessary to meet the objectives of the Section.

-d.
-Secretary-Treasurer: The Secretary-Treasurer shall safeguard and control the operating funds of the Section, prepare an annual financial report for the membership, and maintain financial records in standard accounting format for review by Society officers and staff as needed or required.
+- Secretary-Treasurer: The Secretary-Treasurer shall safeguard and control the operating funds of the Section, prepare an annual financial report for the membership, and maintain financial records in standard accounting format for review by Society officers and staff as needed or required.
 The Secretary-Treasurer shall prepare an itemized budget for Executive Committee approval that will foster financial solvency of the Section and designate the allocation of Section funds.
-The Secretary-Treasurer shall submit minutes of the annual Chapter business meeting to the Executive Director and to the secretary-treasurer of the Division within 30 days after the annual Chapter meeting.

 ARTICLE 6.
 Executive Committee

-d.
-Meetings of the Executive Committee may be held whenever the President, or the President-Elect, as his designated alternate, and a majority of the voting members of the Committee can assemble to conduct Section business.
+- Meetings of the Executive Committee may be held whenever the President, or the President-Elect, as his designated alternate, and a majority of the voting members of the committee can assemble to conduct Section business.
 Business and voting of the Executive Committee may be conducted by mail or electronically.

 ARTICLE 7.
 Standing Committees

-a.
-Nominating and Balloting Committee: The Nominating and Balloting Committee shall consist of the immediate Past President and three members elected by the membership by mail or electronic ballot.
-Elected members shall serve a 3 year term and one new member shall be elected to the committee each year.
-The Chair shall be the senior elected member of the Committee In the event that the senior person is unable or unwilling to serve, the President shall name the next in line as Chair.
+- Nominating and Balloting Committee: The Nominating and Balloting Committee shall consist of the immediate Past President and three members elected by the membership by mail or electronic ballot.
+Elected members shall serve a 3-year term and one new member shall be elected to the committee each year.
+The Chair shall be the senior elected member of the committee.
+In the event that the senior person is unable or unwilling to serve, the President shall name the next in line as Chair.
 The Nominating and Balloting Committee shall nominate a slate of at least two candidates for the office of Vice-President and Secretary-Treasurer.
-Nominations of Section members in good standing may be submitted prior to March 15 to the Nominating Committee Chair.
-Nominating petitions must be signed by at least ten Section members in good standing and have the consent of the nominees to be considered must consent to be considered by the Nominating and Balloting Committee In addition, the slate of candidates for the Professional Standards Committee, the Technical Standards Committee, the Nominating and Balloting Committee and the Policy/Position Development Committee will be identified.
-The committee is responsible for timely preparation, mailing, and tabulation of all mail ballots circulated to the membership and for prompt reporting of results to the President.
+Nominations of Section members in good standing may be submitted before the date announced to the membership by the Committee Chair in the newsletter or other electronic communication.
+The nominees to be considered must consent to be considered by the Nominating and Balloting Committee.
+In addition, the slate of candidates for the Professional Standards Committee, the Technical Standards Committee, the Nominating and Balloting Committee and the Policy/Position Development Committee will be identified.
+The committee is responsible for timely preparation, distribution, and tabulation of all mail ballots circulated to the membership and for prompt reporting of results to the President.
 In the event of tie votes, the Executive Committee shall be polled and a winner determined by their vote.

-c.
-Professional Standards Committee: The Professional Standards Committee shall consist of three members elected by the section.
-Members shall serve a 3 year term and one new member shall be elected to the committee each year.
-The Chair shall be the senior member of the Committee The committee shall be responsible for developing and maintaining a system for recognizing professional competence in the aquatic animal health field.
-The committee shall execute the professional certification programs of the Section including: consideration of any alleged unethical conduct by a certified individual according to the Section’s Procedures Manual; coordinating the establishment of continuing education requirements in cooperation with the Continuing Education Committee.
+- Professional Standards Committee: The Professional Standards Committee shall consist of three members elected by the Section.
+Members shall serve a 3-year term and one new member shall be elected to the committee each year.
+The Chair shall be the senior member of the Committee.
+The committee shall be responsible for developing and maintaining a system for recognizing professional competence in the aquatic animal health field.
+The committee shall execute the professional certification programs of the Section including consideration of any alleged unethical conduct by a certified individual according to the Section’s Procedures Manual and coordinating the establishment of continuing education requirements in cooperation with the Continuing Education Committee.
 All members of the Committee must be either a Certified Fish Health Inspector, a Certified Fish Pathologist, or a Doctor of Veterinary Medicine.
-No Section member who has had his or her Professional Certification revoked for cause may serve on the Committee Board vacancies shall be filled by appointment of a qualified replacement by the Executive Committee, and the appointee shall complete the term of the Board member he or she replaces.
-Changes in the qualification requirements for Certified Inspectors and Fish Pathologists shall be approved by a 2/3 majority vote of the section members in a mail or electronic ballot.
+No Section member who has had his or her Professional Certification revoked for cause may serve on the committee.
+Board vacancies shall be filled by appointment of a qualified replacement by the Executive Committee, and the appointee shall complete the term of the Board member he or she replaces.
+Changes in the qualification requirements for Certified Inspectors and Fish Pathologists shall be approved by a 2/3 majority vote of the Section members in a mail or electronic ballot.

-e.
-Awards Committee: The Awards Committee shall consist of a Chair and two members selected by the President for three-year staggered terms.
+- Awards Committee: The Awards Committee shall consist of a Chair and two members selected by the President for three-year staggered terms.
 The senior member shall be the Chair.
 The most recent recipient of the S.F.
 Snieszko Distinguished Service Award may be appointed to a 3-year term if they are an active member of the FHS and AFS.
 The Awards Committee shall be responsible for soliciting and gathering nominations for the S.F.
 Snieszko Distinguished Service (DS) Award, the Special Achievement Award, and the Student Travel Awards.
 The Chair of the Awards Committee shall solicit nominations for the Awards from the Section membership by providing the Newsletter Editor an announcement by December 1st, describing the purpose of the awards and where nominations should be sent.
 The Awards Committee shall screen nominations from the membership and forward qualified candidates for consideration and selection based on procedures and criteria specified in the current Section Procedural Manual.

-f.
-Archives Committee: The Archives Committee shall consist of a Chair and two members selected by the President.
+- Archives Committee: The Archives Committee shall consist of a Chair and two members selected by the President.
 Appointed members will serve up to two 3-year terms.
 The Archives Committee shall maintain permanent records of all activities and actions of the Section, including the constitution and bylaws elections, rosters of officers, membership, meetings sites, awards, publications, photographs, affiliations, and such other business that has historical significance subject to the approval of the Executive Committee.
-This committee shall also establish a permanent site for the repository of materials, make arrangements for housing the archives, and maintain an up-to-date listing of archived material for the Executive Committee and the membership.
+This committee shall also establish a permanent site for the repository of materials, arrange for housing the archives, and maintain an up-to-date listing of archived material for the Executive Committee and the membership.

-g.
-Policy/Position Development Committee: This committee provides a mechanism for generating official policy/position statements by the FHS and consists of the FHS President-elect, FHS vice-President and three elected members.
+- Policy/Position Development Committee: This committee provides a mechanism for generating official policy/position statements by the FHS and consists of the FHS President-elect, FHS vice-President and three elected members.
 Elected members serve a 3-year term and one new member is elected to the committee each year.
 The Chair of the committee will be the FHS President-elect.